YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2022-06-21"
   date_end = "2022-09-09"
   description = """
-  * Implemented structured search guides for fashion verticals, which increased the pin clickthrough volume and propensity by 0.897% and 0.195%
+  * Successfully implemented structured search guides tailored for fashion verticals, resulting in a significant increase of 0.897% in pin clickthrough volume and a 0.195% boost in propensity.
-  * Proposed and implemented content-based algorithms based on users' behaviors and interests for personalization of the guides ranking
+  * Proposed and implemented advanced content-based algorithms that leveraged users' behaviors and interests to personalize the ranking of search guides.
+These algorithms enhanced the user experience by delivering more relevant and engaging content.
-  * Designed and implemented a DNN model for personalized query recommendations
+  * Designed and developed a Deep Neural Network (DNN) model specifically for personalized query recommendations.
+This model effectively captured intricate patterns in user data and provided accurate and personalized recommendations for search queries, improving search relevance and user satisfaction.
+  * Collaborated closely with cross-functional teams to gather requirements, conduct experiments, and iterate on models and algorithms to optimize performance and ensure scalability.
+  * Conducted rigorous data analysis and experimentation to evaluate the effectiveness of implemented algorithms and models, providing actionable insights for continuous improvement and refinement.
+  * Actively contributed to code reviews, ensuring high code quality, maintainability, and adherence to best practices.
   """